 - Damaging your property during repossession.

 - Tricking or lying to you, in some states.
-A few courts have held that laws cannot encourage lying and trickery to repossess collateral.
-Courts are divided as to whether a repossessor can trick you to take your car.
-In one instance, a creditor breached the peace when he pulled the debtor’s car to the side of the road, rode back with the debtor to the dealership and seized the car while the debtor was inside.
+A few courts have held that laws cannot encourage lying and trickery to repossess the collateral.
+Courts are divided as to whether a repossessor can trick you into taking your car.
+In one instance, a creditor breached the peace when he pulled the debtor’s car to the side of the road, rode back with the debtor to the dealership, and seized the car while the debtor was inside.
 In another case, a creditor breached the peace when he lied and said he was a government official.
-However, some courts have found that there was no wrongful repossession when the creditor lied and said he was taking the car for repairs.
+However, some courts found no wrongful repossession when the creditor lied and said he was taking the car for repairs.

 - Threatening you if you feel immediate fear.
 For example, a creditor’s threat to seize your car at some future time does not put you in immediate fear, so there is no breach of peace.

 - Ignoring your objections.
-If you, your relative or your friend objects to the repossession but the creditor still repossesses the car, he breaches the peace.
-You should object at the time the creditor takes the car.
+If you, your relative, or your friend objects to the repossession but the creditor still repossesses the car, he breaches the peace.
+It would help if you object at the time the creditor takes the car.
 If you object after the creditor took the car, it is too late.
 If a sheriff or other government official is present, don’t resist his seizure of the car, but verify the official’s authenticity.

 - Police presence.
-If the creditor brings a police officer not through a paper of the court and the presence of the officer so intimidates the debtor as to have “forced” him to consent to repossession, the creditor breached the peace.
+If the creditor brings a police officer, not through a paper of the court and the officer’s presence so intimidates the debtor as to have “forced” him to consent to repossession, the creditor breached the peace.

 Your state laws may further limit who can engage in self-help repossession.
 For example, a state law may permit self-help repossession by licensed personnel, employees of the creditor or automobile dealers only.

-If your creditor wrongfully repossesses your car or breaches the peace, depending on your state and its laws, the court may not allow the creditor to keep the car or to collect a deficiency, may stop the subsequent creditor sale of your car and may force the creditor to pay you for the market value of the vehicle at the time of seizure, or pay for damages for your loss of use, mental anguish or inconvenience.
+Suppose your creditor wrongfully repossesses your car or breaches the peace, depending on your state and its laws.
+In that case, the court may not allow the creditor to keep the vehicle or to collect a deficiency, may stop the subsequent creditor sale of your car, and may force the creditor to pay you for the market value of the vehicle at the time of seizure, or pay for damages for your loss of use, mental anguish or inconvenience.
 You could also be reimbursed for attorneys’ fees.